tleonardi/bedparse/README.md

 bedparse promoter --unstranded transcritpome.bed > promoters.bed
 ```

-Internally, bedparse processes a bedfile line by line by instantiating objects of the bedline class.
-The bedline class implements an init() method that performs several checks on each field in order to ensure the correctness of the format, whereas the other methods of the class implement all the operations descrbied below (see functionality).
-Despite the simplicity of most of the operations supported by bedparse, all functions are thouroughly and rigourously tested through an automated test suit to ensure the accuracy and correctness of the results.
+Despite the simplicity of most of its operations, all functions in bedparse are thouroughly and rigourously tested through an automated test suit to ensure the accuracy and correctness of the results.
+Additionally, bedparse performs syntax validation checks on the input BED files and warns the user in case of malformed or unsupported formats.

-Additionally, bedparse also provides to conversion operations: gtf2bed allows converting Ensembl/Gencode Gene transfer format (GTF) files into bed format; convertChr implements an internal dictionary that allows conversion of human and mouse chrosome names between the two most widely used formats, i.e. the Ensembl and the UCSC naming schemes.
+Additionally, bedparse also provides two format conversion operations:
+* gtf2bed allows converting Ensembl/Gencode Gene transfer format (GTF) files into bed format
+* convertChr implements an internal dictionary that allows conversion of human and mouse chromosome names between the two most widely used formats, i.e. the Ensembl and the UCSC naming schemes.

 ## Installation